tomrittervg/TorZillaPrint/README.md

 ### :heart: What we do care about:
 - Current Tor Browser and Firefox ESR or higher
-- Tor Uplift, Fission, FuzzyFox
+- Tor Uplift, FuzzyFox, Fusion
 - Comparing Tor Browser with Firefox
 - First party only (for now)
 - Lowering entropy